p2635/en.javascript.info/1-js/02-first-steps/05-types/article.md

 const bigInt = 1234567890123456789012345678901234567890n;
 ```

 As `BigInt` numbers are rarely needed, we don't cover them here, but devoted them a separate chapter <info:bigint>.
-Read it when you need such big numbers.
+Read it when you need big numbers.

 ```smart header="Compatibility issues"